 Some modalities have been around for thousands of years, others are in the process of being created.
 Some are backed by considerable anecdotal evidence and research, others have little or no reliable support behind them.
 Several require the help of a healer or teacher.
 Others can be learned by reading or using videos.

-Massage may well be the number one favorite modality among alternative complementary therapies.
+Massage may well be the number one favorite modality among alternative healing methods.
 It is absolutely lovely to just lay there while a massage therapist or loved one pampers you and soothes your muscles.
 Even if you are alone, you can do a fairly good job on some of your own muscles using tools or your hands.
 Thumbs work particularly well when a little pressure is needed.

 Here's one of my favorite techniques: Grab hold of your trapezius muscle halfway between your neck and shoulder.
 Squeeze as much of it as you can with the opposite hand.
 Inhale and hold your breath or breathe naturally (your choice).
 Drop your shoulder and slowly turn your head both ways.
 Release your grip and exhale.
 Repeat on the other side.
 Heavenly!